Paruchuri-Rajesh/california_HousePricing/README.md

 Create a new Environment
 '''
-conda create -p venv python==3.7 -y
+conda create -n mlenv python=3.10 -y

 '''
+then  do "pip install -r requirements.txt"